-Tokyo hasn't seen anything like this since the Bubble Era.
-Every night in a basement in Shinjuku's Kabukicho district, bikini-clad women stage mock battles using enormous robots – though it's more steroid-enhanced fairground attraction than modern-day Gundam.
-Fitted out at a cost of ¥10 billion, Robot Restaurant looks like something straight out of Gaspar Noé's Enter the Void, all migraine-inducing neon, video screens and mirrors (and if you think that's bad, just check the website).
-Customers pay a ¥7,000 charge, but the Bubble Era comparisons end there: rather than massively marked-up Ballantines and Beaujolais Nouveau, the drink menu only extends as far as canned beer, chu-hai and bottled tea, sold at the kind of prices you'd expect at a baseball game.
-The entry fee also no longer includes a bento box – though as you'd find tastier fare in an average convenience store, it's no big loss.
-There are four 90-minute shows each night, in which the nubile staff take to the floor on giant robots, including a neon tank and enormous female 'borgs – complete with (literally) pneumatic busts.
+Every night in a basement in Shinjuku's Kabukicho district, the dressed-up crews stage mock battles using enormous robots – though it's more steroid-enhanced fairground attraction than modern-day Gundam.
+Fitted out at a cost of ¥10 billion, Robot Restaurant looks like something straight out of Gaspar Noé's Enter the Void, all migraine-inducing neon, video screens and mirrors.
+Customers pay a ¥8,000 charge (see the discount below if you bring our magazine), and once you're in your seats you can order a bento box and other snacks to go along with the evening's lively show.
+The drink menu extends as far as canned beer, chu-hai and bottled tea, sold at the kind of prices you'd expect at a baseball game.
+There are three to four 90-minute shows each night, in which the nubile staff take to the floor on giant robots, including everything from neon tanks and enormous female 'borgs to giant sushi boat floats and flashing daruma dolls fit with drum sets.
 When Time Out visited, the customers seemed a little too gob-smacked to know what to do at first, but by the end they were waving their glowsticks like hardened para-para dancers.
 Give it a chance, and you might find yourself doing the same thing too.

 |Venue name:||Robot Restaurant||Contact:|